MicrosoftDocs/azure-docs/articles/cosmos-db/sql-api-dotnet-application.md

 ---
-title: Tutorialt to develop an ASP.NET MVC web application with Azure Cosmos DB
+title: Tutorial to develop an ASP.NET MVC web application with Azure Cosmos DB
 description: This tutorial describes how to create an ASP .Net MVC web application using Azure Cosmos DB.
 You'll store and access JSON data from a todo app hosted on Azure Websites.
 author: deborahc